haonanou/MachineLearning_FinalProject/Proposal.md

 Each game is unique.
 The gameId can help you to fetch more attributes from the Riot API.

 There are 19 features per team (38 in total) collected after 10min in-game.
-This includes kills, deaths, gold, experience, level… It's up to you to do some feature engineering to get more insights.
+This includes kills, deaths, gold, experience, level, and so on.
+It's up to you to do feature engineering to get detailed insights.

 The column blueWins is the target value (the value we are trying to predict).
 A value of 1 means the blue team has won.
 0 otherwise.